rmunate/AgentDetection/README.md

-# Agent Detection | Discover and Analyze Connection Agent Information
+# Agent Detection | Discovery and Analysis of Connection Agent Information

-The `Agent Detection` library offers a wide range of methods that allow you to discover and analyze the connection agent data in your application.
+The `Agent Detection` library offers a wide range of methods that allow you to discover and analyze connection agent information in your application.

 ⚙️ This library is compatible with Laravel versions 8.0 and above ⚙️